SaraMathews/My-Healthy-Mind/README.md

 ### Features left to implement

+- Filter Past Journals
+A filter that lets the user search and retrieve Past Journal entries based on specific dates and daily ratings.

 ## User Stories

 I created user stories in Github and assigned them to 5 different milestones (Daily Journal, User Experience Improvements, User Authentication, Home Page and Development) and applied appropriate labels to each one.
 I organized and prioritized the development tasks within the My Healthy Mind project.

 ![User stories overview](docs/userstories.png)

-## Entity-relationship Diagram and Database schema
+## Database schema & Entity-relationship Diagram

 ### JournalLog